 OS FERMENTATION is a slow-cooking class, a healing ritual, and a spiritual revival of interspecies collaborations and new networks of open-source micro-practices.
 It is part of EcoArtTech’s new series of social sculptures, titled EdibleEcologies, working collaboratively with local communities (human, bacterial, and ecological) to resuscitate historic food practices and facilitate recovery from a cultural memory disorder that we call “industrial amnesia.”
-In winter 2015, at the Bemis Center for Contemporary Arts, we performed a four-part OS Fermentation Salon Series, including (1) a reading group about microbiology, public health, and the industrial food system, (2) a hands-on fermentation workshop for making veggie krauts, hard cider, and wine, (3) a fermentation tasting party, where participants enjoyed their creations in a communal setting, and (4) a gallery installation of microbial “selfies” and chalkboard notes made by participants.
+Manifesting as a multi-part salon, the performance includes (1) a discussion group about free and open-source software, microbiology, public health, and the industrial food system, conducted with members of the general public, (2) a hands-on Android app-building and fermentation workshop, which connects for participants the ways in which creativity and sustainability within non-proprietary systems, both microbial and digital, and (3) a fermentation tasting party, where participants enjoy their digital media and food creations in a communal setting., and (4) a gallery installation of microbial “selfies” and chalkboard notes made by both microbes and human participants.

 We believe art can help people navigate the global health crisis, which we see also as a crisis of imagination, caused by the industrialization of food.
 OS Fermentation works with the public to revive the ancient practice of fermentation as an alternative to industrial processes of food preservation, such as refrigeration and pasteurization.
 Each jar of fermented veggies taken home by participants is its own unfolding, unfinished, interactive artwork, part of a future meal that will boost digestion and immunity, and a viral performance of food independence in a time when diet, nutrition, and humanity’s relationships with edible substances have been industrialized.